• Skip navigation and go to content

 Biography

-While he was raised mostly in small towns in the Catskill region of upstate New York, Schongut never felt too far from New York City and its vibrant art community.
-His family ran a tourists’ house so there was a constant flow of visitors from Manhattan.
-And since he had relatives who lived in the city, he often traveled back and forth.
-Schongut was the class artist during his early school years and always knew he wanted a career using his artistic talent, so he enrolled in New York’s Pratt Institute where he studied under Richard Lindner.
-Schongut also claims to have been influenced by the works of Arthur Szyk, early Disney, Norman Rockwell, and illustrations from a book of Hans Christian Andersen fairy tales given to him by his sister.
+A native New Yorker, Schongut was raised in Hurleyville and Monticello in the Catskill region of New York State.
+Though his youth was spent in upstate New York, Schongut never felt too far from the city and its vibrant art community.
+His family ran a tourist house where there was a constant flow of visitors from New York, and he frequently visited family there.
+During his early school years, Schongut was the class artist and always sought a career that would allow him to utilize his artistic talent.
+He enrolled in New York’s Pratt Institute where he studied under German American painter Richard Lindner, and he was influenced by the works of Arthur Szyk, Walt Disney, and Norman Rockwell, as well as the illustrations from a book of Hans Christian Andersen fairy tales that was given to him by his sister.

 [1] “Emanuel Schongut.”
 The Bookshop.
 Accessed October 16, 2020. https://bookshop.org/contributors/emanuel-schongut